Hobie Landrith: San Francisco Giants

 Haller quickly fell out of favor with Giants management.
-The team got off to a fair 7-5 start, but the once hot bat cooled off considerably, hitting just .133 in 30 at-bats.
+The team got off to a fair 7–5 start, but the once hot bat cooled off considerably, hitting just .133 in 30 at-bats.
 This sparked the Giants to go looking elsewhere for a catcher that could provide significant offense for the team, and they found it in Cincinnati on April 27 when they traded Schmidt, Don Blasingame, and Sherman Jones to the Reds for catcher and noteworthy slugger Ed Bailey.
 Bailey immediately took over as starting catcher for the Giants, with Landrith remaining the second-string catcher and Haller demoted to third.
 Landrith's playing time was severely limited for the season, playing in only 43 games.
 He got occasional starts in August to catch for starting pitcher Mike McCormick after manager Dark thought Landrith's catching was likely a major factor in McCormick winning 15 games in 1960, but that was about all.
 Landrith hit .239 with just 10 RBI in 71 at-bats.

 New York Mets

-1961 saw the addition of two brand new teams to the National League, the Houston Colt .45s and the New York Mets.
-On October 10, 1961, the Mets and club president George Weiss used their first pick in the 1961 Major League Baseball expansion draft to select Landrith second overall.
+On October 10, 1961, the New York Mets, an expansion team used their first pick in the 1961 Major League Baseball expansion draft to select Landrith second overall.
 New York manager Casey Stengel justified the choice by explaining that, "You gotta have a catcher or you're gonna have a lot of passed balls."
-Landrith's salary was $75,000, as it was a required minimum for all first round picks in the draft.
-When Landrith was sent the contract offer by Weiss, he turned it down as Landrith said it was at least a $3,000 pay cut.
+When Landrith was sent a contract offer by Weiss, he turned it down as Landrith said it was at least a $3,000 pay cut.
 He told Weiss that the offer was "totally unacceptable."
 Weiss sent exactly the same contract three times, eventually leading to Landrith giving up and signing the deal.
 He signed his official contract to play in the inaugural season of the New York Mets on February 11, 1962.
 Landrith was slated to be the first-string catcher, with young players Chris Cannizzaro and Choo-Choo Coleman as his backups.
 Before opening day, Landrith had a brief scare against the Chicago White Sox on April 4.
 Chicago outfielder Floyd Robinson fouled off a pitch with a hard swing.
 In the follow-through, the bat hit the right side of Landrith's head, knocking him to the ground.
 Landrith was led off to the dressing room, but was in good enough shape to play in the fast approaching regular season.